possiblynaught/dnscrypt-proxy_config_generator/README.md

 ./generate_config.sh --crypt
 ```

-This will generate the toml config at ***/tmp/dnscrypt-proxy.toml*** by default, but this location can be changed by setting the *OUTPUT_TOML* variable in the generate script.
+This will generate the toml config at ***/tmp/dnscrypt-proxy.toml*** by default, but this location can be changed by updating the *OUTPUT_TOML* variable in the *generate_config.sh* script.

-By default, the script will choose up to 8 servers and 5 relays for each of those servers for both Anonymous DNS and Oblivious DNS over HTTPS (or 8 servers for standard DNSCrypt).
+By default, the script will choose up to 8 servers and 5 relays for both Anonymous DNS and Oblivious DNS over HTTPS (or 8 servers for standard DNSCrypt).
 You can change these limits by editing the *MAX_SERVERS* and *MAX_RELAYS* variables in the *functions.sh* script.

 On first run, the script will update server lists from web via the official dnscrypt-resolvers repo and save local copies to a .gitignored local folder.
-Subsiquent runs will user the local downloaded server lists, but by removing this local *resolvers/* folder, you can force the script to re-download the lists.
+Subsiquent runs will use the locally downloaded server lists, but you can force the script to re-download the lists by removing this *dnscrypt-proxy_config_generator/resolvers/* folder.

 ## NOTE